 Written by Lydia Kallipoliti in collaboration with Storefront for Art and Architecture.

 What do outer space capsules, submarines and office buildings have in common?
 Each is conceived as a closed system: a self-sustaining physical environment demarcated from its surroundings by a boundary that does not allow for the transfer of matter or energy.
 The Architecture of Closed Worlds is a genealogy of self-reliant environments.
 Contemporary discussions about global warming, recycling and sustainability have emerged as direct conceptual constructs related to the study and analysis of closed systems.

-Closed Worlds, presented as an exhibition at Storefront’s gallery space in 2017, is released in collaboration with Lars Muller Publications and Storefront for Art and Architecture.
-Read more about the project here.
+The Architecture of Closed Worlds is released in collaboration with Lars Müller Publications and Storefront for Art and Architecture.
+Read more about the overall project here.